Constitution of Nevada: Amendment procedure

 Section 1 of article 19 specifies how the Assembly or Senate may propose amendments to the constitution.
 A majority of all members of both houses must pass the proposed amendment.
 The proposed amendment must then pass the next consecutive biennial session.
 If it passes, the proposed amendment is sent to the people for vote.
 If the majority of the registered votes pass the amendment, the constitution is amended/changed.
 Sections 2 and 3 of article 19 defines how citizen initiatives for constitutional amendments can be approved.
 In short, ballot initiatives must be approved in two general elections.

 Sexual orientation and gender identity or expression inclusion

-The measure Question 1 formally appeared on the ballot within November 2022, by 58% approval from Nevadan voters - in becoming the first US state in history to add the words "sexual orientation and gender identity or expression" to the constitution.
+An equal rights amendment inclusive of sexual orientation and gender identity/expression was approved by 58% of Nevada voters in the November 2022 general election, making Nevada the only US state - and one of the few jurisdictions in the world - to include “sexual orientation and gender identity or expression” in its foundational document.